 The guardian ad litem will present their findings in the form of reports.
 While the attorneys for the parents can challenge the findings, the guardian ad litem is not subject to direct questioning–they are a lawyer not a witness.
 After digesting the reports and hearing any parental challenges, the judge can make a final decision with more complete information.

 When a guardian ad litem becomes involved in your child custody case, it can cause apprehension with the parents.
 Your own lawyer needs to advise you on how best to cooperate with the guardian ad litem’s investigation.
 Child custody battles are often painful for everyone involved.
 That is why, at the Law Office of Alexandra White, PC, we know how important it is to bring both a detailed and nuanced understanding of family law and a strong personal empathy to our clients.
-Call us today at (303) 647-4245 or contact us online to set up an initial consultation.
+Call us today at (303) 647-4245 or contact us online to set up an initial free consultation.